What is Ativan?

 Anxiolytic Effects in Mice

-The anxiolytic effects of Ativan and another drug were studied by Bagewadi et al. They used a BALB/C strain of swiss albino mice and tested them with both an Open Field Test and a Passive Avoidance Response.
-The Passive Avoidance box had a shock zone (SZ) consisting of a grid floor with an electronic shock of 20mV, as well as a shock-free zone (SFZ) in the center.
+The anxiolytic effects of Ativan and another drug were studied by Bagewadi et al. They used a BALB/C strain of swiss albino mice and tested them with an Open Field Test and a Passive Avoidance Response.
+The Passive Avoidance box had a shock zone (SZ) consisting of a grid floor with an electronic shock of 20mV and a shock-free zone (SFZ) in the center.

 In the Avoidance test, the three parameters used were: